Crash causes 8-mile backup on NB I-5 near Southcenter

-A collision in the center lanes of northbound Interstate 5 near Southcenter early Monday created a traffic jam that stretched eight miles, according to the state Department of Transportation (WSDOT).
+A collision in the center lanes of northbound Interstate 5 near Southcenter early Monday created a traffic jam that at one point stretched eight miles, according to the state Department of Transportation (WSDOT).

 The crash occurred at about 5:30 a.m. just south of Interstate 405 at Southcenter, WSDOT said on Twitter.
 By 6:30 a.m., the collision was blocking only the two right lanes, but the backup had lengthened, and WSDOT encouraged drivers to use alternate routes.